-SEVENTH SIXTH: A. The Board of Directors shall have the power to adopt, alter, amend, change, or repeal the By-Laws of required to authorize any amendment to the Certificate of Incorporation of the Corporation which shall alter, a
+SEVENTH SIXTH: A. The Board of Directors shall have the power to adopt, alter, amend, change, or repeal the By-Laws of the Corporation.

-B. The By-Laws of the Corporation shall not be adopted, altered, amended, changed or repealed by the stockholders except by the affirmative vote of not less than 80% a majority of the outstanding stock of the Corporation entitled to vote in the
+B. The By-Laws of the Corporation shall not be adopted, altered, amended, changed or repealed by the stockholders except by the affirmative vote of not less than 80% a majority of the outstanding stock of the Corporation entitled to vote in the election of directors.